-- Prepare a visual arts portfolio for personal use or career development. - Apply basic design principles with an emphasis on two and three dimensions. - Exhibit skill in observational drawing and the use of drawing media. - Utilize creative and critical thinking skills in relation to visual art through written work, presentations and a variety of media. - Demonstrate a basic knowledge of art history and theory and the influence of art, craft and design on culture. - Work effectively with others in visual arts projects that benefit the individual and/or society.
+- Apply basic design principles with an emphasis on two and three dimensions. - Exhibit skill in observational drawing and the use of drawing media. - Utilize creative and critical thinking skills in relation to visual art through written work, presentations and a variety of media. - Demonstrate a basic knowledge of art history and theory and the influence of art, craft and design on culture. - Work effectively with others in visual arts projects that benefit the individual and/or society.